 - Champion the project;

-- Set and approve vision, guiding principles, objectives, timelines and deliverables, and success criteria;
+- Set and approve vision, guiding principles, objectives, timelines, deliverables, and success criteria;

 - Monitor progress of the project and organizational impacts;